Actor Ezra Miller arrested again on Hawaii's Big Island

 HONOLULU (AP) — Ezra Miller was arrested on suspicion of assault Tuesday, the second time the actor known for playing the Flash in “Justice League” films has been arrested in Hawaii in recent weeks.

-Miller became irate after being asked to leave a get together a Big Island home and threw a chair, hitting a woman in the forehead, said a news release from the Hawaii Police Department.
+Miller became irate after being asked to leave a get-together at a Big Island home and threw a chair, hitting a woman in the forehead, said a news release from the Hawaii Police Department.

-The woman was treated for a half-inch cut on her forehead, police said.
+The woman refused treatment for a half-inch (1.3-centimeter) cut on her forehead, police said.

 Miller, described by police as a 29-year-old visitor from Vermont, was arrested during a traffic stop and released pending further investigation.

-Note: This story has been corrected to show that the injured woman refused treatment for a cut.